sulu/sulu-ecommerce-docs/docs/shop/companysettings/usermanagement.rst

 User List
 ---------

-The user list represents a list of users who are part of the same account.
+The user list represents a list of users who are part of the same account as the shop admin user.
 The list offers some basic information such as the first name and the last name of the user, as well as the email address and the users order ceiling.
-To quickly see which user is disabled or locked, such users are differently displayed in the list.
+To quickly see which user is disabled or locked such users are differently displayed in the list.

 Add User
 --------